-By October 15, the faculty member files a written request for promotion and/or tenure with the department chair.
+All of the following must be completed no later than September 15: The faculty member files a written request for promotion and/or tenure with the department chair.
 The request must be accompanied by a portfolio exhibiting documentation of effective teaching, research/scholarship, contributions to the institution and profession, and performance of non-teaching or administrative duties, if appropriate.
+Once the portfolio is submitted, the applicant cannot add to it but he/she can change the status of items (e.g. If a paper was submitted for publication in September and in November he/she is notified it was accepted for publication, the portfolio can be amended to indicate the paper was accepted.)